deniscasian699/realmeteo/PRIVACY_POLICY.md

 If you believe a child under the applicable age has provided us with personal information, please contact us and we will take steps to delete such information.

-> Because the app contains no advertising and no analytics, there is no
-> behavioural tracking of any user, including children.
+The app contains advertising served by Google AdMob.
+We do not knowingly serve personalised advertising to children.
+If you are a parent or guardian and believe your child is using the app, please contact us.

 ---